Mentorship for women

 An understanding of what it is like using and practicing trauma-informed tools

 An understanding of the day-to-day, in the trenches, type work that healing is

 A compassionate lens around trauma-related behavior and how it shows up

 A passionate belief in the inherent wisdom and capacity of survivors to heal and recover

 Phase ONe of the survivor wise mentorship

-Developing Self Compassion Is The Aim Of Mentorship
+A Healing Relationship With Self Is The Aim Of Mentorship

-Whether we are curious about parts work or interested in befriending our bodies, whether we are processing the past or learning to live in the present, self compassion is the key to deep and long-lasting healing and recovery, yet it is often one of the most difficult qualities to develop as a complex trauma survivor.
-Internalized shame and self-criticism tend to be our home base, and even as we enter therapy and recovery, we may struggle with the weight of constant self-criticism and judgment.
+Whether we are curious about parts work or interested in befriending our bodies, whether we are processing the past or learning to live in the present, a healing relationship with ourselves is the key to deep and long-lasting recovery, yet it is often one of the most difficult relationships to repair as a complex trauma survivor.
+Internalized shame and self-criticism tend to be our home base, and even as we enter therapy and recovery, we may struggle with the weight of constant self-criticism, self-judgment, self-rejection, and self-loathing.
 We may feel stuck, unable to access the change and growth we so desperately want.